quux00/fslocate/README.md

     ├── fslocate.ignore
     └── fslocate.indexlist

-Put your database username and password in fslocate.conf.
+Put one or more "top level directories" to search.  `fslocate` will **not** search your whole hard drive by default.
+It will only index from the parent directories you specify.

-Put a list of dirs and patterns to ignore in fslocate.ignore.
+Put a list of dirs and patterns to ignore in `fslocate.ignore`.
 See the note at the top of that file for details.

-Put one or more "top level directories" to search.  `fslocate` will not search your whole hard drive by default.
-It will only index from the parent directories you specify.
+Put your database username and password in `fslocate.conf` (only needed if using PostgreSQL as your database).

 <a name="usage2"></a>
 ## Usage - Run

+You need to run `fslocate` from the a directory with the `conf` directory (see above) in the current path.
+I recommend creating a shell script like so:

+    #!/bin/bash
+    d=`pwd`
+    cd $GOPATH/src/fslocate
+    $GOPATH/bin/fslocate $@
+    cd $d

+Call it `fslocate.sh` and create an alias to it:

+    alias fslocate=$HOME/bin/fslocate.sh

 ### launch the indexer